Environmental Data Quality and Assurance

 The accuracy of the information reflected in our report is very important to us.
 We have several practices in place to provide the best available data at the time of publication including:

 - Guidelines, calculation tools and training.
 ConocoPhillips maintains reporting procedures for our business units around the world to calculate and report environmental incidents, releases and emissions.
-The businesses are accountable for data completeness and accuracy, and for consistency with our accepted reporting practices.
+Business units are accountable for data completeness and accuracy, and for consistency with our accepted reporting practices.

 - Internal reviews.
 A business-level data submission, review and approval process is practiced annually to promote accountability for the results and to ensure the best possible data quality.